woofers/react-dialog-polyfill/README.md

 Simply add the desired component to the React application using JSX.

-The Modal component will block interaction with other elements when it is open while the Dialog component will not.
+The Modal component will block interaction with other elements when it is open, while the Dialog component will not.

 ## Props